 You might be inclined to choose a jersey that is completely unlike the form fitting ones you see the pros wearing.
 But the fact is: the better the fit, the less wind drag you'll experience due to all that extra material.
 A flapping jersey will only slow you down and on long rides will actually zap some of your energy.
 So, while you might not opt for a skintight aero skin-suit, you'll want something that fits well and helps increase your performance on the bike.

 Think about sleeve lengths as well.
-Longer sleeves are great for cooler temperatures, but you may be more comfortable in shorter sleeves the rest of the year.
-If you budget limits how many jerseys you can afford, your best bet will be to go with a short-sleeve jersey and use arm warmers (which are normally a tenth the cost of a long-sleeve jersey) for cooler days.
+Longer sleeves are great for cooler temperatures and protecting your arms from the sun, but you may be more comfortable in shorter sleeves for warmer weather.
+If your budget limits how many jerseys you can afford, your best bet will be to go with a short-sleeve jersey and use arm warmers (which are normally a tenth the cost of a long-sleeve jersey) for cooler days.

 And, as mentioned above, the more panels of fabric used in the construction of the garment, the better the fit.

-You’ll also want to look for bicycling jerseys that feature rear pockets with either a zipper or elastic to hold them closed.
+You'll also want to look for bicycling jerseys that feature rear pockets with either a zipper or elastic to hold them close.
 The zipper is normally the case on mountain bike jerseys, where big bumps might result in valuables or tools getting bounced out, even with an elastic closure.
-A couple of pockets on the jersey can allow you to keep important items with you while riding, including your keys, cell phone, a couple of energy bars or tire tools and a spare tube.
-On road bike jerseys you’ll want them to be deep and stretchy.
+A couple of pockets on the jersey can allow you to keep important items with you while riding, including keys, cell phone, a couple of energy bars, or tire tools, and a spare tube.
+On road bike jerseys you'll want them to be deep and stretchy.

 4. The Design